Arora-Yash-coder/COMP_2800_Team-BBY-06_Happify.exe/readme.md

     https.createServer(options, app).listen(443, function () {
         console.log('Https server listening on port ' + 3011);
     });
+6. Download MongoDB Compass, then connect to the DB using this uri connection string:
+    >     mongodb://judao:mongomaster@multislang.ca:27017/?authSource=admin&readPreference=primary&appname=MongoDB%20Compass&ssl=false
+    The data for this app is in DB   __"test"__

-6. Congradulations, you have finished
+7. Congradulations, you have finished setting up the Development Environment